php-fig/fig-standards/proposed/event-dispatcher.md

 A **Stoppable Event** is a special case of Event that contains additional ways to prevent further Listeners from being called.
 It is indicated by implementing the `StoppableEventInterface`.

+It is RECOMMENDED that Stoppable Events invoke `stopPropagation()` on themselves automatically when the answer is provided.
+For example, an Event that is asking for a PSR-7 `RequestInterface` object to be matched with a corresponding `ResponseInterface` object MAY have a `setResponse(ResponseInterface $res)` method for a Listener to call, which calls `$this->stopPropagation()` once the response is set.

 All Events are identified primarily by their PHP type, that is, their class and any interfaces they implement.
 Events SHOULD NOT have any other identifier, such as an arbitrary string ID.

 ## Listeners